Last Updated on March 22, 2023

 Unfortunately, SkyTech doesn’t have much information out there for which DPI settings the mouse is able to be switched to but it does have variable DPI settings.
 Knowing that, there’ll be a DPI setting that’ll work great for 1080p.
 You’ll have to adjust in-game sensitivity accordingly.

 The keyboard has all of the multi-media keys you’d want and is a basic membrane keyboard.
 Not a bad keyboard at all for something to simply come with the PC.
-Eventually you’ll probably want to upgrade these peripherals but they’re great for starting out!
+Eventually you’ll probably want to upgrade these peripherals but they’re just fine for starting out!

 To sum up the rest of the hardware – it has everything you’d need and then some.
-It would have been nice to see a higher wattage power supply to avoid having to upgrade it down the road and a motherboard that would allow overclocking for the Ryzen 2600 but it’s understandable.
+It would have been nice to see a higher wattage power supply to avoid having to upgrade it down the road… but everything else lines up to be a great 1080p gaming rig.